-The Water Quality Component-level logic model (Figure 5) visually shows how the work undertaken in the Water Quality Component is expected to bring about desired change.
+The Water Quality Component-level logic model (Figure 6) shows how the work undertaken in the Water Quality Component is expected to bring about desired change.
 The logic outlines the anticipated cause-and-effect relationships between water quality activities and expected intermediate and end of Partnership outcomes (as described in Section 3).
+This logic is a simplified version of the complete logic.
+A detailed document is available upon request.

-The logic is presented as a model, with a supporting narrative, the principles that guide the delivery of the Component, and the key causal assumptions underpinning the logic.
+The logic is presented as a model, with a supporting narrative, the principles that guide the delivery of the Component and the key causal assumptions underpinning the logic.

-The purpose of the narrative is to explain, in words, the broader goals for the Water Quality Component, and how the Water Quality Component is expected to contribute to those broader goals through its activities and outcomes.
+The purpose of the narrative is to describe the broader goals for the Water Quality Component and how the Water Quality Component is expected to contribute to those broader goals through its activities and outcomes.

-Figure 5.
+Figure 6.
 Water Quality Component program logic